 - Developing for the cloud

-Optimizely is based on the .NET/ASP.NET framework, providing the following advantages:
+Optimizely is based on the .NET5/ASP.NET Core, providing the following advantages:

-- Easier for developers to quickly implement solutions using Visual Studio extensions.
+- Easier for developers to quickly implement solutions using rich IDEs like Visual Studio or Visual Studio Code.

-In Optimizely .NET is implemented in accordance with Microsoft guidelines.
+In Optimizely, the .NET API is implemented in accordance with Microsoft guidelines.
 Since .NET is a language-independent architecture, developers have a wide choice of development methods for their solutions.
 Optimizely CMS is written in C#, but developers are free to use other programming languages such as VB.NET or J#.
 Optimizely CMS development in .NET is fully object-oriented.
 See the Microsoft .NET documentation.

 The base Optimizely CMS Framework provides built-in editorial and administrative functions like version management, content preview, approval workflows, multi-language support, and access rights.
 Data is stored in an SQL database.
 The customized solution is built on top of this platform.
 Optimizely can run as an on-premise installation, or in the cloud.
 See Optimizely system requirements.